ItsForkIT/pdm/README.md

 ## Children’s Privacy

 These Services do not address anyone under the age of 13.
 We do not knowingly collect personally identifiable information from children under 13.
-In the case we discover that a child under 13 has provided me with personal information, we immediately delete this from our servers.
+In the case we discover that a child under 13 has provided us with personal information, we immediately delete this from our servers.
 If you are a parent or guardian and you are aware that your child has provided us with personal information, please contact us so that we will be able to do necessary actions.

 ## Changes to This Privacy Policy